Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 How to upload your image
 -------------------------

 You can upload your own GeoTIFF.
 All raster layers currently loaded in your QGIS (1) are visible in the drop-down list (2) and can be selected for upload.
-Opening files from the *Additional options* button (3) also adds it to the tree of QGIS layers.

  .. figure:: _static/qgis/upload_tif.png
          :alt: Upload TIF, select from list